-“Bodice ripper” can be used as a pejorative term by those not too familiar with the romance genre or those readers & authors of romance who try to distance themselves from those older “problematic” books.
-In defense of the bodice ripper–the true bodice ripper, not just historical romance–it was that genre that heralded the new era of romance, creating something never seen before.
+“Bodice ripper” is used as a pejorative term by people not too familiar with the romance genre.
+Readers & authors of romance who try to distance themselves from those older “problematic” books hate the phrase.
+I stand in defense of the bodice ripper–the true bodice ripper, not just old-school historical romance.
+It was that genre that heralded the new era of romance.
+It was a creation never seen before.

 Personally, I’m all about the bodice ripper.
 Too many modern romances don’t do it for me.
-I have little interest in reading about the Dukes, Marquises, and rest of gentry who inhabit most contemporary historical romance, with scoundrels who aren’t really scoundrels at all, and book titles that allude to unnecessary guides to seduction, since half the heroines have no sense of historical propriety and willingly take on the heroes as lovers yet refuse to get married because he doesn’t love her.
+I have little interest in reading about the Dukes, Marquesses, and rest of the gentry who inhabit most contemporary historical romance.
+There are scoundrels who aren’t really scoundrels at all.
+Book titles allude to unnecessary guides to seduction, since half of the heroines have no sense of propriety.
+Many willingly take on the hero as a lover yet refuse to get married because he doesn’t love her.
 So interested in becoming a critique of manners or society a la Jane Austen–just with more explicit sex scenes–many books forget to be first and foremost, fun.

 I’m a fan of the old-school, schlocky, purple-prosed-written historical romances & vintage Harlequins Presents, and proud of it.
 Like good B-movies, they never pretended to be more than what they were.
-Maligned as chauvinistic junk (and admittedly, some were, but so what?) most were historically accurate, adventurous epics that had plots that (sans sex) would make Zane Grey or even Sir Walter Scott proud.
+Maligned as chauvinistic junk (and admittedly, some were, but so what?) many were historically accurate adventurous epics.
+They had plots that (sans sex) would make Zane Grey or even Sir Walter Scott proud.

 Thanks to romance authors, like Roberta Gellis or Deana James, and many others, I know more about medieval politics, the American Old West, nautical terms, archaic social mores, and wars (Napoleonic, American and English Civil, the Crimean, and the American and French Revolutions) than I ever learned in school.
 Of course, I got my information from other sources, but the older romances were often quite historically authentic in facts and mindsets.